We will always remember. We will always be proud. We will always be prepared, so we may always be free.

 ~ President Ronald Reagan, remarks on the 40th Anniversary of D-Day, June 6, 1984

-Best wishes for a safe, enjoyable and, above all, meaningful Memorial Day weekend.
+My very best wishes to all of you for a safe, enjoyable and, above all, meaningful Memorial Day weekend.

-Two years ago, Father Lewis Brown, a former pastor at All Saints Parish in Corning who devoted 22 years of active duty as a United States Navy Chaplain, delivered an inspiring and well-received "Prayer for the Military" to open the New York State Senate's daily legislative session on Wednesday, May 25.
-It was a timely Invocation in advance of Memorial Day, and I'm glad to share it again here.
+Four years ago, Father Lewis Brown, a former pastor at All Saints Parish in Corning who devoted 22 years of active duty as a United States Navy Chaplain, delivered an inspiring and well-received "Prayer for the Military" to open the New York State Senate's daily legislative session on Wednesday, May 25, 2016.
+It was a timely Invocation in advance of Memorial Day and I am proud, every year at this time, to share it again.
 You can view Father Brown's prayer (and read more about his own service) HERE.